DaryaAutumn/jhub/README.md

 # Try it out in Docker

-1. Download this repository on your computer/device by clicking 'code' button and 'download zip' button.
+1. Download this repository on your computer/device by clicking `code` button and `download zip` button.
 Extract files from the downloaded archive.

-2. Open cotext menu for that folder and choose 'run in terminal'.
+2. Open cotext menu for that folder and choose `run in terminal`.
 This will allow you to run docker container and start Jupiterhub notebook.

 3. Build and run the Docker image locally: try these commands in your terminal